Industry Spotlight: Cyber Security Best Practices from Sky

 No matter how much technology develops, or how much automation is implemented, a good team is essential to get the most of out the tools you have.
 Investing in your people can help you mature and make sure your security processes run as smoothly as possible.

 Diversity is crucial when building a well-rounded team who can effectively solve problems and approach novel challenges.
-Styles of critical thinking are developed over decades, shaped by age, experiences, background, previous employment, and more.
+Styles of critical thinking are developed over lifetimes, shaped by age, experiences, background, previous employment and more.
 Having a variety of unique perspectives within one team inevitably produces unanticipated ideas and, overall, more elegant solutions that couldn’t have come from a team of people who have the same skill sets.